-- Which dining facilities will be open during the fall semester?
+- Which dining facilities will be open during the spring semester?
 What are the hours of operation?

 Gander Dining Hall, Louie’s, Starbucks and The M Store will be open for the fall semester.
 Hours at all our dining facilities are being adjusted and will be posted throughout campus and online as they are finalized.